microsoft/BioModelAnalyzer/README.md

 -------

 The BioModelAnalyzer is a tool that allows biologists to easily and quickly build complex models of biological behaviour, and to analyse them using techniques derived from the field of formal verification.
 Its backend is written in F#, and its graphical frontend in HTML5.
-It uses the SAT solver Z3 and runs on Azure.
+It uses the SAT solver Z3 and can run on Microsoft Azure.

 This consists of
-*	An HTML5 user interface designed for rapid model construction and analysis on services hosted on Azure (solution `bmaclient`)
+*	An HTML5 user interface designed for rapid model construction and analysis, and corresponding REST API application performing analysis and simulation (solution `bmaclient`).
 *	A command line tool for access to a wide range of analysis algorithms (solution `biocheckconsole`)
 *	A command line hybrid physical/executable simulator (solution `Athene`), as used in “Emergent stem cell homeostasis in the C. elegans germline is revealed by hybrid modeling”